Better use of English through better understanding (A–K)

 In the sentence, “John and I are going out,” John and I is the subject of the sentence—and we would, in any case, never say “Me is going out.”

 “She showed John and me the picture,” is correct as John and me is the object of the verb 'showed'.

-In the sentence “The book was read by both Peter and me,” the accusative form me is used because Peter and me is the object of the sentence and the preposition 'by' also shows this.
+In the sentence “The book was read by both Peter and me,” the accusative form me is used after a preposition (by).

 In the sentence, “Between you and me, that's a silly remark!” the use of me is correct and between you and I would be incorrect.
 Why?
 Because the subject of the sentence is 'that remark', whereas you and me is the object.
 The preposition (between), preceding the pronoun (me), also points to the object.